emma-sax4/emmasax4.info/_lego/disney-princess-storybooks.md

 date: 2020-07-03 19:34:00 -0500
 ---

-At first glance, I wasn't interested in these LEGOs because the minifigures are a different design.
+At first glance, I wasn't interested in these LEGO sets because the minifigures are a different design.
 But after I realized they had a _Mulan_ set (she's my favorite because she's Chinese), I realized that I should give it a chance.

 So I started with just that one box.
 I actually really liked it.
 I liked how the entire set collapses into this latching book for easy moving around.
 I think the minifigures are actually really cute, and as much as I hate putting stickers on, I like how customizable the stickers make the set.